← Back to work

 01 The situation

-A busy local event venue with real demand and a strong reputation came to me already holding a marketing "audit" from another consultant.
+Peyko, a family-owned event venue in Fort Myers, Florida, came to me already holding a marketing “audit” from another consultant.
 Its advice: post more on social media, run a photo shoot, get on TikTok.
 The owner sensed money was slipping but couldn't see where.

 02 What I found

 The prior audit had never looked at the cost side of the business — so it couldn't see the actual problem.
-When I built the numbers, the picture was clear and uncomfortable: the venue was running at a structural monthly loss of roughly $8,000–$10,000 (around $100K a year).
+When I built the numbers, the picture was clear and uncomfortable: the venue was running at a structural monthly loss of roughly $8,000–$11,000 (six figures a year).
+Roughly $11,500 a month in fixed costs against about $445 of contribution per event meant breakeven needed around 25 events a month — a busy month was six.
 The cause wasn't marketing — fixed costs, led by the lease and payroll, simply exceeded what the venue earned.
 Demand and conversion were actually strong (61% of proposals booked).
 And it was quietly giving event space away for free and paying for overlapping software.

 "The problem was never visibility.
 It was the economics — and the prior plan couldn't fix a six-figure gap with another TikTok."